MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/scoped-deployment.md

         ![include rule.](media/include-rule.png)

-5. To set specific groups to be excluded from monitoring, in the **Exclude** tab, click the plus icon.
+5. To set specific groups to be excluded from monitoring, in the **Exclude** tab, select the plus icon.

    ![icon.](media/plus-icon.png)